 The superficial fascia is mainly composed of subcutaneous fat in the meshwork of fibrous septa, which anchor the skin together with the underlying deep fascia.
 The superficial fascia is thick and dense over the weight bearing points to supply fibrofatty pillows at these ssites (example, posterior tubercles of the calcaneum, metatarsal heads, and pulps of the digits).

-The skin of the sole of the foot is provided by 3 cutaneous nerves, which originate directly or indirectly from the tibial nerve.
+The skin of the sole of the foot is supplied by 3 cutaneous nerves, which originate directly or indirectly from the tibial nerve.

-The regions provided by the 3 nerves nearly correspond to the 3 dermatomes of the sole:
+The regions supplied by the 3 nerves nearly correspond to the 3 dermatomes of the sole:

-- Cutaneous branches of the medial plantar nerve: They provide the skin over the bigger anteromedial portion of the sole and medial 3/ digits.
+- Cutaneous branches of the medial plantar nerve: They supply the skin over the bigger anteromedial portion of the sole and medial 3 digits.
 The corresponding dermatome is L4.

-Cutaneous branches of the lateral plantar nerve: They provide the skin over the smaller anterolateral portion of the sole and lateral 1/ digits.
+Cutaneous branches of the lateral plantar nerve: They supply the skin over the smaller anterolateral portion of the sole and lateral 1 digits.
 The corresponding dermatome is L5.